Planning a Trip Abroad?

 Practice Nurses are trained to give general travel health advice and immunisations.
 We also offer immunisations to people not registered at the practice.
-These include yellow fever (we are a recognised Yellow Fever Centre), typhoid, hepatitis A, rabies and encephalitis.
+These include yellow fever (we are a recognised Yellow Fever Centre).

 We would advise you to contact Reception as soon as your plans are known.
 The Receptionists will arrange for you to be given up to date information and let you know the procedure to follow.
 Alternatively, you can download our Travel Form.
 Complete the form and hand in at reception as soon as possible.